foqrul1/obsidian-notes/Kubarnetes/what is Kubarnetes.md

 #Microservice: you have to use different software for different service also use different db.

-#Scale Horizontally/Vertically behind a load balancer: if you have heavy traffic in your server. to reduce traffic you can do 2 things, first upgrade no. of CPU, Memory to reduce traffic called vertically and making another similar server and balance the load these 2 server frequently called horizontally
+# #Scale Horizontally/Vertically behind a load balancer: if you have heavy traffic in your server. to reduce traffic you can do 2 things, first upgrade no. of CPU, Memory to reduce traffic called vertically and making another similar server and balance the load these 2 server frequently called horizontally.